Iowa Hawkeyes: Softball

 The Hawkeye softball team has appeared in four Women's College World Series, in 1995, 1996, 1997, and 2001.
 The current head softball coach of the Hawkeyes is Renee Luers-Gillispie.

 Swimming and diving

 Nancilea Underwood (now Foster) was a diver on the United States Olympic Team in 2008 after completing her career diving for the University of Iowa.
 She was a 4-time US National Champion in individual and synchronized springboard events.
 She placed 8th on the 3 meter springboard at the 2008 Olympic Games in Beijing.

 Wrestling

 On September 23, 2021, Iowa announced that it would add women's wrestling for the 2023–24 school year.
-The NCAA does not hold a championship in that sport, but recognizes it as part of the NCAA Emerging Sports for Women program.
-Iowa will become the first Power Five school to sponsor varsity women's wrestling.
+At the time, the NCAA did not hold a championship in that sport, but recognized it as part of the NCAA Emerging Sports for Women program.
+Iowa became the first power conference school to sponsor varsity women's wrestling.
+Women's wrestling graduated from the Emerging Sports program to official championship status effective in 2025–26.
+Iowa remains the only power conference school to sponsor women's wrestling, and is one of only six Division I members with a varsity program.